3 REASONS WHY YOU SHOULD USE SODAQ BOARDS FOR YOUR IOT DEVELOPMENT!

 But one last thing…

+It is not only about the compactness of the Arduino form factor and the small form factor, it’s more about the fact that they easily allow Nb IoT tracking with a small module.
 And if you wish to replace that with the 2G version (which works all over the world), you can do so too with our boards!
 For instance, the R412M works across NB IoT, LTEM and 2G.

-3. ONBOARD INSTALLED SENSORS
+Case 3 - ONBOARD INSTALLED SENSORS

+Most development IoT boards have no power management, no ways to connect the battery and solar panel efficiently, and no sensors onboard (some don’t even have grove connectors)!
 Depending on which SODAQ boards you buy they have grove connectors, accelerometers, magnetometers, GPS modules and an LED lights for giving different signals (green for success and red for failure)!

 To summarize this in text:

 3. LiPo battery is included (10 euros)

 4. GPS module on the development board (10 euros)

 5. Universal Tracking and coding libraries (you saved hours of your time, the more you value your time, the more justifiable it is)

 6. Accelerometer and Magneto Meter chip (5 euros)

 8. Research & Development (someone has to design the board, right?
 30 euros)